jonsagara/BenchmarkRecyclableMemoryStream/README.md

 ## Second attempt: `MemoryStream` ##

-Next, I tried reducing allocations by using a `MemoryStream` to hold the serialized JSON, as well as be used to compute the signature:
+Next, I tried reducing allocations by using a `MemoryStream` to hold the serialized JSON, as well to compute the signature:

 ```csharp
 /// <summary>